kabirt7/employee-creator/README.md

 * Planning adding in E2E and Service Unit Testing to the backend

 ### 8th September
-* Added in Back-end Testing
+* Added in Back-end Testing GitHub Action
-* Added GitHub Action